hutchcodes/hutchcodes.github.io/about.md

 permalink: /about/
 ---

 I'm a Software Engineer at Microsoft working on the Azure Portal.
-Before that developed line of business applications at a number of different companies for 15 years primarily in the Microsoft Stack, and have a passion for writing clean, scalable code and sharing what I've learned with others.
+Before that I spent about 20 years developed various business applications at a number of different companies.
+I have a passion for writing clean, scalable code and sharing what I've learned with others.

 I also help run the [Casco Bay .Net User Group](http://www.meetup.com/CascoBayNUG/)